Jing Lee: Political career

 Concern over her ties led Tony Pasin, Nicolle Flint, and Alex Antic to call for an inquiry, and an online petition requested ASIO investigate her apparent connections to the CCP.
 Lee denied the allegations, describing them as unfounded and part of a smear campaign motivated by sexism, racism, and political opposition to her candidacy.
 She defended her work with multicultural groups, including the Xinjiang Association.
 Following media reports, photos of Lee at association events were removed from her social media accounts, and some federal MPs urged a national security investigation into her reported links to the Chinese government.

 In September 2020, Lee was selected by the Liberal Party as its preferred candidate to become President of the South Australian Legislative Council, where the party did not hold a majority.
 Dawkins also nominated for the role and was elected by the council, leading to his expulsion from the Liberal Party.
 From 21 April 2022 to 29 January 2023, Lee served as Shadow Minister for Communities.
 She also held the positions of Shadow Minister for Multicultural South Australia and Shadow Minister for Tourism and Hospitality from 21 April 2022 to 19 August 2024.
 On 19 April 2022, she was appointed Deputy Leader of the Opposition in the Legislative Council, a role she retained until 10 January 2025.
 Additionally, from 19 April 2024 to 10 January 2025, she served as Shadow Minister for Multicultural Affairs, and from 19 August 2024 to 10 January 2025, as Shadow Minister for Tourism.

 In October 2024, Lee said she was "blindsided by fear" and entered "panic mode" after being put in a situation that made her fear for her Upper House preselection.
 This pressure led her to withdraw from a pairing arrangement with Michelle Lensink, who was on medical leave for cancer treatment, just minutes before a vote on abortion legislation, forcing Lensink to rush to Parliament.
 Lee described the incident as a "horrible experience" and said she felt "very vulnerable," without naming who in the party was responsible.
 On 10 January 2025, Lee resigned from the Liberal Party to sit as an Independent, citing the 2023 parliamentary dispute over abortion legislation and concerns about her preselection position as key factors.
 She stepped down from her Shadow Portfolios, with Vincent Tarzia expressing disappointment.

+Jing Lee – Better Community

-In May 2025, she founded Jing Lee – Better Community, a new political party.
+On 19 May 2025, Lee announced the formation of Jing Lee – Better Community, a new political party.
+The party was officially registered on 22 May 2025.

+Better Community ran two candidates for the Legislative Council at the 2026 South Australian state election: Lee and support candidate Danny Caiazza.
+The party did not recommend preferences to any other parties.
+Neither candidate was successful.

+As of August 2026, the party remains registered.

+Following her retirement from parliament at the 2026 State Election, Lee was granted the title The Honourable for life by the Governor.